kdboller/Home-Purchase-Scenarios/README.md

 Ths repo houses the home purchase scenarios model.

 # Summary
-This repo contains the home purchase scenarios model.
-[Additional details to follow].
+This repo has the home purchase scenarios model that goes with the Economics of Home Ownership Deep Dive post.

+Additional details on how to use this model can be found in the relevant posts that are linked to below.

 ---